ginavong/2024_LightFitR_MethodsPaper/README.md

 - results: Figures and statistical results for the paper.
 Each folder corresponds to a figure in the paper
 - R
     - functions: Functions which are used frequently across scripts
     - data_processing: Processing raw data and feature engineering to allow later analysis.
-Outputs .csv and .Rda to `data`.
+Outputs .csv and .Rda to `data/`.
 These scripts take a while to run.
     - analysis: Scripts for analysing data and generating figures.
-Outputs to `figures`
+Outputs to `results/`
     - regime_design: Scripts which design light regimes.
-Outputs to `data/regimes`.
+Outputs to `data/regimes/`.
     - `scripts_order.R`: All the scripts to produce analysis and figs for the paper, in the correct order.
 - renv: files for the `renv` package to run